pMonfared/UrlShortner/README.md

 #### 2- supertest
 * intergration-test
 #### 3- dotenv
-* .env file for our Enviroment varibales as we need
+* .env file for our Environment variables as we need
 #### 4- artillery
 * test-stress (benchmark)
 #### 5- cross-env
-* cross to diffrent NODE_ENV=dev or prod or test
+* cross to different NODE_ENV=dev or prod or test

-## You can run project 3 way:
+## You can run the project in 3 way:

 ```javascript
 npm start